kosl/ihipp-examples/docs/week3.md

 ### MPI

+## V:Introduction to week 3

+Message Passing Interface presented in this week will introduce communicators and how processes communicate messages.
+Sending and receiving messages can be used in one-to-one communication.
+One-to-many broadcast and scatter messages can be distributed and collected back with reduce and gather operations.
+All these collective operations, that are frequently used. are privided with the MPI library.
+We will present differences of those MPI functions though many examples and execises that you may explore further.

 ## 1.1 V: Communicator in MPI

 In the introduction to MPI in the first week we already saw the simple exercise of 'Hello world'.
 Yet, in order to actually write some useful applications, we will need to learn some basic routines.